greenelab/deep-review/all-sections.md

 Machine learning is extensively applied to predict protein structures and some success has been achieved.
-For example, secondary structure can be predicted with about 80% of 3-state (i.e., Q3) accuracy by a neural network method PSIPRED [@cRuWK1eG].
+For example, secondary structure can be predicted with about 80% of 3-state (i.e. Q3) accuracy by a neural network method PSIPRED [@cRuWK1eG].
 Starting from
 2012, deep learning has been gradually introduced to protein structure prediction.
 The adopted deep learning models include deep belief network,